sensy-one/S1/README.md

 The sensor features built-in auto-discovery via the BLE Improv protocol, so it’s instantly recognized by Home Assistant as soon as it’s powered on.
 No BLE?
 No problem!
 It automatically switches to AP mode for an effortless, rock-solid integration.

+> Note: BLE Improv is temporarily disabled due to performance issues.

 **Precision Motion Tracking**

 Track up to three targets simultaneously in real time.
 The Hi-Link LD2450 accurately detects X and Y coordinates, movement speed, and more, with a 6-meter range, 120° field of view, and a 35° pitch angle.
 Whether detecting subtle movements or following dynamic motion, you can count on precise, reliable performance.

 **Customizable Detection Zones**

-Our sensor offers flexible monitoring with up to 10 customizable detection zones and one exclusion zone.
+Our sensor offers flexible monitoring with up to 3 customizable detection zones and one exclusion zone.
 Each detection zone includes three dedicated sensors that measure movement, presence, and target count, providing detailed insights into activity.
 Adjustable motion thresholds and timeouts allow you to fine-tune the sensor’s sensitivity and response, ensuring optimal performance in any environment.

 **Power-Packed Performance**